mtonellato/mariaTonellato_788P_project/README.md

-# mariaTonellato_788P_project
+#Tonellato project for 788P - Methods and Models for Spatial Data Science
-Tonellato project for 788P - Methods and Models for Spatial Data Science
+Comparison of Wildfire Spread between Tundra and Forest Terrain